-There are a couple of ways to prevent your bananas from browning in a banoffee pie.
-First, make sure the whipped cream is touching every part of the banana layers, meaning you should gently press the whipped topping as you spread it over the bananas.
-Then pile on the rest of the whipped cream on top.
+There are several ways to prevent your bananas from browning in a banoffee pie.
+First, make sure the whipped cream touches every part of the banana layers, meaning you should gently press the whipped topping as you spread it over the bananas.
+Then pile the rest of the whipped cream on top.
 Another trick is to drizzle the bananas with lemon juice, which also helps prevent browning.

 Serve this banoffee vegan pie with any of these toppings:

 Store leftover slices in an airtight container in the fridge for up to 5 days.
 You can freeze it in a freezer-safe container for up to 2 months (please note the texture of the banana will be much softer after frozen).